radical-cybertools/ExTASY/doc/pages/coam.rst

         grid                    = '5'               # Number of points along each dimension of the CoCo histogram dims                    = '3'               # The number of projections to consider from the input pcz file

+    All the parameters in the above example file are mandatory for amber-coco.
+There are no other options currently supported.

 **Now you are can run the workload using :**

     ::